ahelton5/SimpleHealthBar/README.md

-# HealthBar
+# SimpleHealthBar

 A Paper plugin that shows live health bars above players and mobs.
 No hologram plugin, no scoreboard hacks — it's all done with packets, so the real entities on the server are never touched.

 ## Why packets?

 The obvious way to do this is `setCustomName()` on the entity itself, but that has a nasty side effect: naming a mob makes it persistent, so it stops despawning naturally.
-Instead, HealthBar spawns a fake, client-side-only `TextDisplay` for each viewer and mounts it as a passenger on the real entity.
+Instead, SimpleHealthBar spawns a fake, client-side-only `TextDisplay` for each viewer and mounts it as a passenger on the real entity.
 The client handles following the entity on its own (walking, jumping, falling — no extra packets needed), and since nothing about the real entity ever changes, despawn behavior, persistence, everything stays exactly as vanilla intended.

 ## Features